-The Configuration Tools screen allows you to save (Backup) the router's current configuration setting.
+The Configuration Tools screen allows you to save (Backup) FBR-1405TX's current configuration setting.
 Saving the configuration settings provides an added protection and convenience should problems occur with the router and you have to reset to factory default.
 When you save the configuration setting (Backup) you can re-load the saved configuration into the router through the Restore selection.
 If extreme problems occur you can use the Restore to Factory Defaults selection, this will set all configurations to its original default settings (e.g. when you first purchased the router).

-Parameters Description Configuration Tools Use the "Backup" tool to save the Broadband router current configuration to a file named "backup_config.exe" on your PC.
+Parameters Description Configuration Tools Use the "Backup" tool to save the Broadband router current configuration to a file named "config. bin" on your PC.
 You can then use the "Restore" tool to restore the saved configuration to the Broadband router.
 Alternatively, you can use the "Restore to Factory Defaults" tool to force the Broadband router to perform a power reset and restore the original factory settings.
-Note: Click < More Configuration > after making a selection and follow the instructions